acoustic-content-samples/sample-custom-workflows-using-webhooks/external-task-management/README.md

 ![06](./06.png)

-## Synchronize comments for 3 Level workflow Zap.
+## Synchronize comments for 3 stage workflow Zap.

-Create a new Zap and call it 'Synchronize comments for 3 Level workflow'.
+Create a new Zap and call it 'Synchronize comments for 3 stage workflow'.
 This Zap provides the ability to synchronize any comments made on the Trello card, with the comments section for Content Item in Acoustic Content user interface.

 ![Trello comments](./Trello_comments.png)